1. Tour Operator and the Contract

 h) Participant(s) are responsible for the use of the motorcycle (whether hired from a third party or using their own motorcycle) and how they ride it and they must conform to local laws and regulations.
 They are also responsible for any pillion passenger being carried.
 A road traffic accident that occurs to Participant(s) causing personal injury or death is not the responsibility of Big Sky Riders or the Tour Leader or support team, unless we are shown to have been legally negligent.

 i) By signing the booking form, the Participant(s) agree to accept the authority and decisions of our Tour leader, employees, agents or suppliers during the Tour.
-Participants must follow any the instructions provided to them in the Tour Departure Handbook.
+Participants must follow any the instructions provided in the pre-tour briefing.
 If, in the opinion, of any of these people, your health or conduct appears to endanger the progress of the Tour you may be excluded from the whole or part of the Tour.

 j) The Participant(s) must abide by all local laws and customs of the countries visited, including but not limited to motorcycle clothing and equipment, condition of their motorcycle, traffic regulations, the Participant(s) ability to ride the motorcycle and all other laws.
 In the event that the Participant(s) are stopped or held by the local authorities, the consequence of this remains the Participant(s) responsibility and we will not be able to unduly delay any part of the Tour.
 Big Sky Riders has the absolute discretion to order a Participant to leave the Tour if they are found contravening such laws and customs, or interfering (or is judged to have the potential to interfere) with the well-being of the group, other Participant(s) or themselves, or they are putting the progress of the Tour in jeopardy.